-Deferred outflows of resources consist of the amount by which the principal and premium of a refunding bond exceeded the net carrying amount of the refunded debt.
+Deferred outflows of resources represent a consumption of net assets that applies to a future period and as such will not be recognized as an expense or expenditure until then.
+The Authority's deferred outflows of resources consist of the amount by which the principal and premium of a refunding bond exceed the net carrying amount of the refunded debt.
 The deferred outflow is amortized over the remaining life of the refunded debt or the life of the newly issued debt, whichever is shorter.

-Deferred inflows of resources, represents an acquisition of net assets that applies to a future period and will not be recognized as revenue until then.
-The Authority has several items that meet the criteria - deferred amounts related to refunded bonds and leases.

-Deferred inflows of resources related to refunded bonds consist of the amount by which the net carrying amount of refunded debt exceeded the principal and premium of a refunding bond.
-The deferred inflow is amortized over the remaining life of the refunded debt or the life of the newly issued debt, whichever is shorter.
+Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as revenue until then.
+The Authority's deferred inflows of resources consist of the amount by which the net carrying amount of refunded debt exceeds the principal and premium of a refunding bond and long-term receivables associated with leases.
+The deferred inflow on debt refundings resulting in gain transaction is amortized over the remaining life of the refunded debt or the life of the newly issued debt, whichever is shorter.
+The deferred inflows from leases is recognized as revenue over the life of the lease term.